PhilippeMonteil/Exploring.WPF/Doc/Essentials/WPF.Essentials.Binding.md

 - Gets or sets a handler you can use to provide custom logic for handling exceptions that the binding engine encounters during the update of the binding source value.

-- This is only applicable if you have associated an __ExceptionValidationRule__ with your binding in its __ValidationRules__ property.
+- - This is only applicable if you have associated an __ExceptionValidationRule__ with your binding in its __ValidationRules__ property.

+- public UpdateSourceExceptionFilterCallback UpdateSourceExceptionFilter { get; set; }

+    If an UpdateSourceExceptionFilter is not specified on the Binding, the binding engine creates a ValidationError with the exception and adds it to the Validation.Errors collection of the bound element.

+    public delegate object UpdateSourceExceptionFilterCallback(object bindExpression, Exception exception);

+    - return value :

+        - null :
+                	- To ignore any exceptions.
+                    - The default behavior (if there is no UpdateSourceExceptionFilterCallback) is to create a ValidationError with the exception and adds it to the Errors collection of the bound element.

+        - any object :
+                    - To create a ValidationError object with the ErrorContent set to that object.
+                    - The ValidationError object is added to Errors collection of the bound element.

+        - a ValidationError object :
+                    - To set the BindingExpression or MultiBindingExpression object as the BindingInError.
+                    - The ValidationError object is added to Errors collection of the bound element.

 #### Exemple